rubensworks/article-privacy-decentralized/content/framework.md

 </figcaption>
 </figure>

 In the proposed algorithm a hashmap relating quads to policies and keys is used to identify access policies that govern a particular query.
-We assume that there may be multiple policies that govern a particular quad and a simple conflict resolution strategy whereby either prohibitions override permissions or visa versa.
+We assume that there may be multiple policies that govern a particular quad and thus envisage a simple conflict resolution strategy whereby either prohibitions override permissions or visa versa.
 The algorithm stops as soon as it finds a policy that permits the given query to be executed and returns the results of the query execution.